The problem

 Reflection

-What I Learned
+What I learned

-Search is often the first tool users reach for in digital products
+Search is often the first tool users reach for in digital products.

-Design decisions must reflect company values, not just technical possibility
+Design decisions must reflect company values.

 What I'd Change

-Build out individual product pages with nutritional info
+Build out individual product pages with nutritional info.

-Expand filter options based on new feature set
+Expand filter options based on new feature set.